Health Care Coverage and Costs in Retirement

 - Inflation; and

-– The amount of Social Security benefits to be expected.
+- The amount of Social Security benefits to be expected as well as income.

 These are just to name a few.
 Accurately estimating health care costs during retirement takes much time and consideration and leaves much room for error when calculating.
 However, because this particular budget item happens to be the most expensive and most threatening in terms of associated risks, taking the time to accurately estimate your health care costs in retirement is therefore of the utmost importance.